NathanARoss/java-wasm/README.md

-# ncc
-JavaScript library that compiles C++ code.C

-Toy++ is a client-side learning tool whose focus is to aid students, that may not have access to reliable internet connection, with learning basic C++ through Physics based challenges.# java-wasm
 # java-wasm
+JavaScript library that compiles Java code to WebAssembly and executes it.